THE DOCTOR WHO RATINGS GUIDE: BY FANS, FOR FANS

 Summary: Doctor Who has been a television phenomenon since it began 50 years ago on November 23, 1963.
 But of all the hundreds of televised stories, which are the ones you must watch?
 Featuring 50 stories from all eleven Doctors, Who's 50 is full of behind-the-scenes details, exhilarating moments, connections to Who lore, goofs, interesting trivia and much, much more.
 Who's 50 tells the story of this global sensation: its successes, its tribulations and its triumphant return.

-Note: Since this book was co-written by the editor of the Guide, to avoid any conflict of interest, Matthew Kresal has agreed to be handling editor for reviews of this book and any others written or edited by Robert.
+Note: Since this book was co-written by the editor of the Guide, to avoid any conflict of interest, Matthew Kresal has agreed to be handling editor for reviews of this book and any other Smith?-written or -edited books.
 Matthew has complete veto power over any review and all reviews will be sent to him for approval (or you can send them to him directly at timdalton007 at yahoo dot com).

 Reviews